conan-io/conan-io.github.io/_posts/2019-03-11-New-conan-release-1-13.markdown

 Any of the modes described in
-[Defining Package ABI compatibility](https://docs.conan.io/en/latest/creating_packages/define_abi_compatibility.html#id3) section from the documentation can be used and setting this will come handy to anyone who wants to have fine control over the package ID generation and the compatibility of binaries regarding its dependencies.
+[Defining Package ABI compatibility](https://docs.conan.io/en/latest/creating_packages/define_abi_compatibility.html#id3) section from the documentation can be used and setting this will come handy to anyone who wants to have **fine control over the package ID generation** and the **compatibility of binaries regarding its dependencies**.

 ## Update on editable packages